Maverick Aoko

-Scophine Aoko Otieno (born 22 March 1992), popularly known as Maverick Aoko, is a Kenyan social media personality, blogger and political activist.
-She is known for her sharp criticism of Ruto's government, her controversial take on politics and political debates and her firm stance on social issues in Kenya.
+Scophine Aoko Otieno (born 22 March 1992), widely known as Maverick Aoko, is a Kenyan social media personality, blogger, and political activist.
+She is known for her sharp criticism of Ruto's government, her controversial take on politics and political debates, and her firm stance on social issues in Kenya.
 She is also a journalist and writer.
-Aoko is from the Luo Community.
+Aoko is from the Luo community.

-In October 2024 she went missing for two weeks after alleged arrest and after continued calls for concern from Kenyans and politicians on her whereabouts, she was found at the Kenya-Tanzania order.

-She has been in several legal battles over alleged cyber harassment and defamation In August 2024 she was arrested and questioned by the DCI over alleged cyber harassment and publishing false information.
-She was released on bail.

 Education

-She attended local school in Kisumu for her primary and secondary education, then joined the Kenya Institute of Mass Communication where she did a Diploma in Journalism.
-She then proceeded to join University of Nairobi for a Bachelor's course in political science.
+Aoko attended local school in Kisumu for her primary and secondary education, then joined the Kenya Institute of Mass Communication where she completed a Diploma in Journalism.
+She then proceeded to join the University of Nairobi for a Bachelor's course in political science.

 Career

-Throughout her higher education she engaged in politics and journalism, a move which set foot for her political and journalism career.
-This saw her occasionally work for The Standard Group, The Kenya Report, Viusasa, Norwegian Opera News, where she was a content editor and writer.
+Throughout her higher education, Aoko engaged in politics and journalism, a move which set the foundation for her political and journalism career.
+This saw her occasionally work for The Standard, The Kenya Report, Viusasa, and Norwegian Opera News, where she was a content editor and writer.

-She became well known for her outspoken nature and fearless approach of social and political issues.
-This has seen her become a famous figure on X (formerly Twitter) and gain huge following, where she posts political insights, sometimes controversial, and fiercely engages in political discussions and social matters.
-She is advocates for men's rights and has numerously castigated feminism.
+She became known by many Kenyans for her outspoken nature and fearless approach of social and political issues.
+This has seen her become a famous figure on X (formerly Twitter), where she posts political insights, sometimes controversial, and fiercely engages in political discussions and social matters.
+She advocates for men's rights and has frequently criticized feminism.

-She also advocates for unity and castigates tribalism.
-She is a fierce supporter and close associate of Babu Owino, who on numerous occasions has stood by her in legal matters.
+Aoko also advocates for unity and castigates tribalism.
+She is a supporter and close associate of Babu Owino, who on numerous occasions has stood by her in legal matters.

-In August 2025, she declared that she will be vying for Nairobi woman representative seat in the upcoming 2027 general elections.
+In August 2025, Aoko declared that she will be vying for the Nairobi woman representative seat in the upcoming 2027 general elections.

+Legal issues

+Aoko has been in several legal battles over alleged cyber harassment and defamation.
+In August 2024, she was arrested and questioned by the DCI over alleged cyber harassment and publishing false information.
+She pleaded not guilty and was released on Ksh.100,000 cash bail.
+She believed it was unsafe to stay in Kenya and thus moved through several countries including Rwanda, Tanzania, Uganda, and Namibia, regularly returning for case proceedings at Milimani Law Courts.
+She was acquitted and could freely speak on the personal toll of the ordeal.

+In October 2024, Aoko went missing for two weeks after her alleged arrest; after continued calls for concern from Kenyans and politicians on her whereabouts, she was found at the Kenya-Tanzania border.

+Controversy

+Aoko has openly criticized Ida Odinga on social media, accusing her of foul play and undermining the ODM Party.
+These claims caused her close allies, including Babu Owino, publicly distance themselves from Aoko's controversial posts.